Last week the Winter Outdoor Retailer 2020 gear convention took place in Denver, Colorado.

 As usual, they even showcased all of the new products that will be hitting store shelves later this year, specifically designed for use in winter activities.
 Attendees got the chance to see acres of skis and snowboards, countless down jackets, winter-specific backpacks, boots, base layers, and so much more.

-The AMK is not a single product, but is instead made up of 21 items that includes base layers, jackets, sleeping bags, tents, gloves, a duffel bag, and so much more.
-The entire thing uses new technologies and design choices to create a lightweight, yet warm and versatile, system for mountaineers taking on hills in their backyard or 8000-meter peaks in the Himalaya.
+The AMK is not a single product but is instead made up of 21 items that include base layers, jackets, sleeping bags, tents, gloves, a duffel bag, and so much more.
+The entire thing uses new technologies and design choices to create a lightweight yet warm and versatile system for mountaineers taking on hills in their backyard or 8000-meter peaks in the Himalayas.
 It truly is a remarkable breakthrough.

-Not to be outdone, Outside Online also posted a number of round-ups from Winter OR 2020.
+Not to be outdone, Outside Online also posted some round-ups from Winter OR 2020.
 Those stories included Outside’s pick for all-around favorite products, the new gear to keep us cozy and warm, and well as the best items under $50.

 We also liked the Yakima cargo box and Osprey’s avy pack, but we also loved Yeti’s new camping chair, a travel blanket from Rumpl, and warm base layers made just for women from Kari Traa.

 If that still doesn’t satiate your new gear needs, there are other “best of” lists available from Gear Institute, Popular Mechanics, and Gear Patrol too.
-Best of all, there isn’t a major consensus between any of these outlets as to what the top gear items were, so there is plenty of things to choose from.
+Best of all, there isn’t a major consensus between any of these outlets about what the top gear items were, so there are plenty of things to choose from.